-If the passengers in the stolen black SUV had turned their heads, they might have seen a pulsating bright light stationed in front of one of the second floor windows.
+If the passengers in the stolen black SUV had turned their heads when they hurriedly drove out of the gates, they might have seen a pulsating bright light stationed in front of one of the second floor windows.

-It stays only for a brief moment, then it takes off with its precious passenger, quickly fading into the dark clouds…
+The light stays visible only for a brief moment, then it takes off with its precious passenger, quickly fading into the dark clouds…

-Cade takes them to a motel far enough from the Insanatorium, “Sleazy Night’s Motel”, where he already has a room paid for.
+Cade takes Derek and the others to “Sleazy Night’s Motel” a couple of miles from the Insanatorium, where he already has a room paid for.

 Derek slumps down on one of the beds, next to Jen.
 ‘Where’s my dad?’

 ‘In the bathroom.
 I’m next for the shower – just so you know.’
 Jen rolls over on her stomach and yawns.

 ‘We can’t stay too long.
 People will start asking questions.’